21 August 2020

 • Cultural intelligence and communication for working with migrated families and children

 The course targets the learning requirements of academics, students and professionals currently studying or working in the fields of social work, social policy, international aid, social development, community and youth work, social pedagogy and migration, social inclusion and cultural studies.
 This course is accredited for select-ed UEF PhD and MA programs and provides students with an excellent opportunity to study over the sum-mer break.
+NOTE!
+IT WILL BE CONFIRMED IN FEBRUARY IF THE COURSE WILL TAKE PLACE.

 Master, Doctoral, ongoing professional development